praekelt/react-web-chat/README.md

 ## Listening
 Custom `react-web-chat` events are namespaced using the `rwc-` prefix.

-Any dispatched redux action will fire a custom event using the following format:
+Any dispatched redux action will fire a custom event using the following type:
 `rwc-ACTION_TYPE`

 ### Example:
 ```js